 I want a talking parrot...

 Some species have “potential” talking ability but in all reality, not all parrots will talk.
-This we cannot guarantee for you, although we will give you the info we know about the particular parrot you are interested in to help you decide if this is the pet for you.
+This we cannot guarantee for you, although we will tell you if the previous owner tells us the parrot can talk.
+Also it is up to the bird itself whether it will talk for you or not.
+NO parrot will talk on que!

 I want a parrot.
 What if I don't have a proof receipt?